-The Council is leading efforts to measure quality of care and needed improvements for scaling up family planning programs worldwide.
+The Council is leading efforts to improve quality of care measurement and integration for scaling up and financing family planning programs worldwide.

-There is a renewed global commitment to achieving universal access to high-quality family planning services.
-The Bruce quality of care (QoC) framework, developed more than two decades ago, has become a cornerstone in helping to ensure quality in international family planning (FP) programming today.
-However, in the last 25 years, the global community has seen significant changes in health policies and family planning programming.
-These changes highlight the need to update and align methodologies for measuring and monitoring quality of care and services in order prevent poor quality family planning services which may act as a barrier to greater contraceptive continuation and use.
-This will ultimately ensure that every woman with a desire to delay or limit future pregnancies has access to contraceptive information and services of her choice.
+The Bruce quality of care (QoC) framework, developed more than two decades ago, is a cornerstone approach to measuring quality in family planning programming, ensuring women’s wants and needs are respected, and improving outcomes.
+In the past 25 years since the QoC framework was developed, the global community has seen major shifts in family planning policies and programs and a strengthened commitment to achieving universal access to high-quality family planning services.
+These changes have resulted in the need to update and align methodologies for measuring and monitoring quality of care services to ensure that every woman has access to reproductive and contraceptive information, counseling, and services of her choice.

 The Population Council is leading efforts update measurements of quality of care and facilitate scale-up of quality, sustainable, sexual and reproductive health programs.
 Council researchers lead a network of experts that has advanced methodologies for measuring and generating actionable policy and programmatic recommendations for improving the quality of client-centered family planning programs.
 To create an agreed-upon set of indicators to measure quality that can be applied uniformly across different health systems and social contexts, Council experts also reviewed existing family planning QoC frameworks and rights-based methodologies and tools used to measure and monitor QoC globally.
 As a result, a new set of indicators to assess quality across different levels and settings was developed and shared with family planning implementers, programmers and donors to elicit modifications and ensure alignment with rights-based family planning services for routine monitoring of quality.